TigerGold59/tiger-dyno/README.md

  Flexible bot for Discord, easily customizable and functional
 ## How to use
-**For if you are going to fork this bot, do NOT run this exact code as a separate bot**
+**For if you are going to fork this bot, do NOT run this exact code as a separate bot, just DM me on Discord @ TigerGold59#8729 and I will let you invite it to your server**

 Go to [Discord dev portal](https.discordapp.com/developers/applications/) and create your application.
 Then, go to the 'Bot' tab and add a bot user.
 Click to reveal your token.